 Production Tech I

 The Production Technician I is an entry-level, student position within Production Services.
 This position provides labor, audio, video and lighting support for events taking place in the Squires Student Center, Burruss Auditorium, Graduate Life Center and other campus indoor and outdoor venues.
-This position reports to the Production Services Coordinator but will work under the leadership of the Production Technician II and student Supervisors to learn basic sound reinforcement, audio, video and lighting principles and systems operation.
+This position reports to the Production Services Manager but will work under the leadership of the Production Technician II and student Supervisors to learn basic sound reinforcement, audio, video and lighting principles and systems operation.
 Proficiency in these areas is necessary for moving up to the next-level.

 Engagement Ambassadors are responsible for helping fellow Hokies find their community through peer advising and student organization membership.
 Engagement Ambassadors also support student leaders as they identify ways to help their organizations thrive at Virginia Tech.
 These goals will be accomplished through social media and mass communication, peer advising, workshop facilitation, and managing the student organization resource center, The Source.
 Project focus areas include but are not limited to Organization Outreach, New Organization Support, and Organization Recognition.
 Project assignments will be based on interview, experience and student goals.